Red Fin Shark Scientific Name: Epalzeorhynchos (Labeo) frenatus

 Fresh water fish

-Shark - Rainbow Foods
+What do Shark - Rainbow fishs eat?

-Shark - Rainbow Behavior
+Shark - Rainbow behavior and personality

 The Rainbow Shark is a lovely fish that is a great favorite with many aquarists.
 With their pretty, muted colorations, and their useful algae eating habit, the Rainbow Shark can make a nice addition to community tanks containing larger fish.
 Usually, Rainbow Sharks remain in the middle to bottom levels of aquariums.
 Most do not tolerate other Rainbow Sharks and must be kept singly.
 If other fish are present in the tank, they should be of roughly equal size and temperament to the Rainbow Shark in order to avoid stress and bullying.
 The Rainbow Shark is quite territorial, and decorations in its enclosure will help it to create territorial boundaries.
 Despite its tendencies to eat smaller fish, the Rainbow Shark is in essence a type of algae eating minnow, not of the shark family.